gosh-sh/docs/docs/working-with-gosh/gosh-web/members.md

 To delete a member from the DAO, go to the **Members** tab and click on the cross to the desired member.

 !!! warning
-    To create an proposal, you must have at least 20 tokens on your wallet balance.
+    To create a proposal, you must have at least 20 tokens on your wallet balance.

 ![](../../images/gosh_web_memeber_delete_01.jpg)